Texas Mint (based in Whitney,

 Whitney from which they were sold, but the Texas Mint & Mercantile has since

 moved to a larger store.
-Their website can be viewed at:
+Their website and store are no longer producing and

 According to Rick Pinner, "In